 Fee Structure and Pricing Analysis

-Coinbase employs a dual-tier fee model that varies based on the interface utilized by the user.
+Coinbase employs a dual-tier fee model that varies by the user’s interface.

 Simple Transaction Fees

-Transactions executed through the standard interface involve two primary cost components:
+Transactions executed through the standard Coinbase interface include two main cost components:

 Advanced Trade Fee Schedule